 Some effects of illegal activities concentrated in hubs of illicit trade go far beyond their partnering or neighboring states.
 Among the most obvious examples are environmental impacts that affect the entire global community.
 They include deforestation, the destruction of coastlines and maritime life, air, water, and soil pollution, biodiversity loss, and damages to ecosystem-based climate change adaptation, among many others.
 Another example is the illicit trade-terror convergence facilitated by hubs linked to multiple terrorist organizations, armed groups, and militias.
 Nowadays, there is a broad political consensus on the connections between illicit trade, organized crime, and terrorism (Shelley 2018: 214-215).
-This consensus, for instance, is reflected in resolutions 2195 and 2199 unanimously adopted by the United Nations Security Council in 2014 and 2015, condemning trade with terrorist organizations and expressing concerns about their profiting from involvement in transnational organized crime (ibid.).
-Specifically, resolution 2195 stresses that the links between illicit trade, transnational organized crime, and terrorism contribute to undermining security, stability, governance, and social and economic development at the country and global levels (UN Security Council 2014b).
+This consensus, for instance, is reflected in resolutions 2195 and 2199 unanimously adopted by the United Nations Security Council in 2014 and 2015, condemning trade with terrorist organizations and expressing concerns about their profiting from involvement in transnational organized crime, and terrorism contribute to undermining security, stability, governance, and social and economic development at the country and global levels (UN Security Council 2014b).
 Awareness-raising and education campaigns focusing on these and other effects facilitated by hubs are essential for creating an atmosphere of absolute social intolerance toward smuggling, counterfeiting, and other illicit practices.